-Brock and the Office of Research Services take allegations of research misconduct very seriously.
+Brock and the research enterprise offices take allegations of research misconduct very seriously.
 If you have any questions or concerns about research taking place at Brock, please contact Dr. Tim Kenyon, Vice-President, Research.
 Written allegations may be submitted in any form; however, an optional template is available.

 All research and teaching that involves the use of human subjects, animals, radiation, biohazardous material, and field safety must comply with Brock University policies and procedures, which are based on national legislation and the requirements of national government and non-government organizations.

-Major external bodies that inform our work include: the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS2, 2014); the federal government Tri-Council Agency’s Panel on Responsible Conduct of Research, the national peer review agency Canadian Council on Animal Care, the Canadian Nuclear Safety Commission, the Public Health Agency of Canada and the Canadian Food Inspection Agency, among others.
+Major external bodies that inform our work include the Tri-Agency Panel on Responsible Conduct of Research, the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS2, 2018); the national peer review agency Canadian Council on Animal Care, Health Canada, the Public Health Agency of Canada, the Canadian Nuclear Safety Commission and the Canadian Food Inspection Agency, among others.

-The federal government’s Panel on Research Ethics is pleased to announce Taking Part in Research : A new set of educational resources, which assists current and prospective participants in their choices about taking part in research.
-The resources, a brochure and frequently asked questions, are available online for use by the general public, researchers, research ethics boards and institutions.
+The Course on Research Ethics is also available for researchers and the broad community interested in learning more about ethical issues in research with human participants.
+The federal government’s Panel on Research Ethics has released Taking Part in Research educational resources to assist current and prospective participants in their choices about taking part in research.
+The resources include a brochure and frequently asked questions that are available online for use by the general public, researchers, research ethics boards and institutions.